madnuttah/unbound-docker/doc/DETAILS.md

 - [`Unbound`](https://github.com/madnuttah/unbound-docker/actions/workflows/build-unbound.yaml)

-**This image is automatically built online using a CD pipeline via [GitHub Actions](https://github.com/features/actions) ~by utilizing [hardened runners by StepSecurity](https://github.com/step-security/harden-runner)~ and _not locally on my systems_.
-All components as well as the Internic files (root.hints and root.zone) are verified with their corresponding PGP keys and signature files if available to guarantee maximum security and trust.**
+This image is automatically built online using a CD pipeline via [GitHub Actions](https://github.com/features/actions) and _not locally on my systems_.

-**The image is scanned for vulnerabilities using the [Aqua Security Trivy](https://trivy.dev/) on schedule (I'll change this to buildtime after some more testing) and with [Docker Scout](https://docs.docker.com/scout/) when pushed to Docker Hub.
-The Trivy SARIF results can be viewed in the [Security](https://github.com/madnuttah/unbound-docker/security) tab of the repository, the `nightly` build only shows a table in it's workflows run details.**
+All components as well as the Internic files (root.hints and root.zone) are verified with their corresponding PGP keys and signature files if available to guarantee maximum security and trust.

-**When NLnet Labs publishes a new Unbound release, the image will be built, pushed to Docker Hub, tagged and released -including the required signing by my bot [`@madnuttah-bot`](https://github.com/madnuttah-bot) according to the repo's strict security policies- to GitHub that same evening without sacrificing security measures like SHA256 verification of the downloaded source tarball.
-As I take your network security serious, I am still able and very commited to manually update the image as soon as security fixes of the images components were released.**
+The image is scanned for vulnerabilities using the [Aqua Security Trivy](https://trivy.dev/) at buildtime and with [Docker Scout](https://docs.docker.com/scout/) when pushed to Docker Hub.
+If vulnerabilities have been detected by Trivy, they'll show up in the [Security](https://github.com/madnuttah/unbound-docker/security) tab of the repository; the `nightly` build just shows a table in it's workflows run details.

-**Unbound itself is compiled from source with hardening security features such as [PIE](https://en.wikipedia.org/wiki/Position-independent_code) (Position Independent Executables), which randomizes the application's position in memory which makes attacks more difficult and [RELRO](https://www.redhat.com/en/blog/hardening-elf-binaries-using-relocation-read-only-relro) (Relocation Read-Only) which also can mitigate exploitations by preventing memory corruption.**
+When NLnet Labs publishes a new Unbound release, the image will be built from source, pushed to Docker Hub, tagged and released -including the required signing by my bot [`@madnuttah-bot`](https://github.com/madnuttah-bot) according to the repo's strict security policies- to GitHub that same evening without sacrificing security measures like SHA256 verification of the downloaded source tarball.
+As I take your network security serious, I am still able and very commited to manually update the image as soon as security fixes of the images components were released.

 <details>

   <summary>Features</summary><br>